Your past holds disappointments, let downs, perhaps betrayals and trauma. Here are 4 simple truths to remember as you let God heal your past.

 There are many reasons that YWAM Asheville is a perfect place to do a DTS!
 Some of the key reasons are our location, our ministries, our size, and our culture.
 The mountains of Western North Carolina provide a stunning atmosphere for growth, learning, and getting closer to God.
 The thriving city of Asheville is unique to the American South in that it is culturally and spiritually diverse.
 Art, music, and natural beauty are everywhere!

--Training Jesus focused on missionaries and leaders.
+-Training missionaries and leaders who are focused on Jesus.
 We are passionate about seeing young people sent to the nations on behalf of the Gospel.

 -Assisting women who have been affected by sex trafficking.
 We are zealous about restoring what the injustice of human trafficking has stolen.

 Because we are a smaller base, our schools are intimate, deeply transformational, and intentional.
 Each student will have dedicated staff members who are committed and involved in their DTS journey.
 Our size allows us to function as a family, and that is the hallmark of our culture as a YWAM base.
 Family.
 When you arrive at YWAM Asheville you will know that you are loved, you are important, and that you belong.

 12 Things to pack before going to DTS

 So, regardless of where you are going to do a DTS, here is a list of 12 things you’ll want to be sure to pack before you head out!